joaoecsde/kademlia_tese/README.md

 # Kademlia DHT Gateway System

-A distributed hash table implementation using the Kademlia protocol with enhanced gateway functionality for blockchain interoperability and **end-to-end encryption**.
+A distributed hash table implementation using the Kademlia protocol with enhanced gateway functionality for blockchain interoperability.

 ## Security Features